 9. Travel to a New Local Place

 You know that town you’ve always wanted to visit, that’s only an hour-long train away?
 Now’s the time to go!
-Take the opportunity of some alone time to explore a new place nearby.
+Take the opportunity of some alone time to explore a new place or nearby town.

 Alternatively, you can explore your hometown like a tourist, making sure to visit the popular cafes and attractions you may never have gone to before.